Tricquilar, 21 pcs.

 Interaction

-Some medications may decrease the effectiveness of Triquilar.
+Some medicines may reduce the effectiveness of Triquilar.

-These include drugs used to treat epilepsy (e.g., primidone, phenytoin, barbiturates, carbamazepine, oxcarbazepine, topiramate, felbamate), tuberculosis (e.g., rifampicin, rifabutin) and HIV infection (ritonavir); antibiotics to treat some other infectious diseases (e.g., ampicillin, tetracyclines, griseofulvin), and St. John’s wort-based medications (used primarily in the treatment of depression).
+These include drugs used to treat epilepsy (eg, primidone, phenytoin, barbiturates, carbamazepine, oxcarbazepine, topiramate, felbamate), tuberculosis (eg, rifampicin, rifabutin), and HIV infection (ritonavir); antibiotics for the treatment of certain other infectious diseases (for example, ampicillin, tetracyclines, griseofulvin), as well as medicines based on St. John’s wort (used mainly in the treatment of depressive conditions).

-Sulfonamides, pyrazolone derivatives can increase the metabolism of steroid hormones included in the drug.
+Sulfonamides and pyrazolone derivatives can enhance the metabolism of the steroid hormones included in the drug.

 Overdose